+- adults over 60 years of age,

-- debilitated or chronically ill patients
+- debilitated or chronically ill patients,

-- patients with obstructive pulmonary disease - patients with chronic renal failure - -patients with impaired hepatic function (benzodiazepines may precipitate or exacerbate encephalopathy in patients with severe hepatic impairments) - patients with congestive heart failure - pediatric patients with cardiovascular instability
+- patients with obstructive pulmonary disease,

+- patients with chronic renal failure,

+- patients with impaired hepatic function (benzodiazepines may precipitate or exacerbate encephalopathy in patients with severe hepatic impairment),

+- patients with congestive heart failure,

+- paediatric patients with cardiovascular instability.

-These higher risk patients require lower dosages (see Dosage and administration) and should be continuously monitored for early signs of alterations of vital functions.
+These higher risk patients require lower dosages (see section 4.2) and should be continuously monitored for early signs of alterations of vital functions.